Azacitidine

 Metabolism

-An in vitro study of azacitidine incubation in human liver fractions indicated that azacitidine may be metabolized by the liver.
-The potential of azacitidine to inhibit cytochrome P450 (CYP) enzymes is not known.
+An in vitro study of azacitidine incubation in human liver fractions indicated that cytochrome P450 (CYP) enzymes do not participate in the metabolism of azacitidine.
+Azacitidine is metabolized through spontaneous hydrolysis and deamination mediated by cytidine deaminase.16

 Route of elimination

-Following IV administration of radioactive azacitidine to 5 cancer patients, the cumulative urinary excretion was 85% of the radioactive dose.
-Fecal excretion accounted for <1% of administered radioactivity over three days.
-Mean excretion of radioactivity in urine following SC administration of 14C-azacitidine was 50%.
+Azacitidine and its metabolites are mainly excreted through urine.9,16 In five cancer patients given radioactive azacitidine intravenously, the cumulative urinary excretion was 85% of the radioactive dose.
+Fecal excretion accounted for less than 1% of administered radioactivity over three days.
+Following the subcutaneous administration of 14C-azacitidine, the mean excretion of radioactivity in urine was 50%.16

 Half-life